April 29, 2020

 Given the Federal Reserve’s Coronavirus-related cash infusion and Congress’s stimulus measures, it is fair to assume that taxes will eventually increase, tax shelters will be reduced or eliminated altogether, and the economy will likely continue to contract for a while – regardless of electoral outcomes.
 For some business owners, this scenario may make the near-term option of selling to an ESOP even more enticing.
 Doing so offers shareholders a real chance to “take some chips of the table” in a tax-efficient manner and wait for a better day.

-During the financial crisis of 2007-08, ESOPs were both a valuable refuge for owners seeking liquidity and a durable structure for companies that already had ESOPs in place.
-According to a 2010 study, S-Corporation ESOPs outperformed their non-ESOP peers during the recession, in terms of revenue and wage growth.
-As the market rebounded, many ESOP firms continued to grow independently, while others elected to accept M&A lucrative offers, returning an increased value to all stakeholders.
-Overall, electing to implement an ESOP when the world was in a crisis, proved to be a prudent approach for many.
+During the financial crisis of 2007-08, employee stock ownership plans were both a valuable refuge for owners seeking liquidity and a durable structure for companies that already had ESOP plans in place.
+According to a 2010 study, employee-owned S corporations outperformed their non-ESOP peers during the recession, in terms of revenue and wage growth.
+As the market rebounded, many of these businesses continued to grow independently, while others elected to accept M&A lucrative offers, returning increased value to all stakeholders.

 With so many unanswered questions in these unprecedented times business owners and their advisors may want to consider an ESOP, at least as an interim step of an overall exit strategy.